St. Timothy’s Memorial Chapel, An Ecumenical Ministry High Above Georgetown Lake, Is Affiliated With the Presbyterian Church U.S.A.

-The chapel was dedicated in and gifted to the Yellowstone Presbytery in 1965, by the Crete Dillon and John W. Bowman family of Sterling, Illinois, to the glory of God, and in remembrance of their son, Timothy Dillon Bowman, who died in 1956 at the age of eighteen.
+The chapel was dedicated to and gifted to the Yellowstone Presbytery in 1965 by the Crete Dillon and John W. Bowman family of Sterling, Illinois, to the glory of God and in remembrance of their son, Timothy Dillon Bowman, who died in 1956 at the age of eighteen.
 St. Timothy’s Memorial Chapel was constructed on a hillside six hundred feet above Georgetown Lake, at the ghost town of Southern Cross, near Anaconda, Montana.

-Harrison Ray Anderson D.D. of Fourth Presbyterian Church of Chicago was summer pastor for ten years, followed by Dr. Joseph McCabe, president emeritus of Coe College, Cedar Rapids, Iowa and Cal DeVries D.D. of Cedar Rapids, Iowa.
+Harrison Ray Anderson, D.D., of Fourth Presbyterian Church of Chicago, was summer pastor for ten years, followed by Dr. Joseph McCabe, president emeritus of Coe College, Cedar Rapids, Iowa, and Cal DeVries, D.D., also of Cedar Rapids, Iowa.

-The summer ministry is made possible by Sunday offerings, wedding fees, gifts from friends of the Chapel, and volunteer assistance from committee members and others.
+Sunday offerings, wedding fees, gifts from Chapel friends, and volunteer assistance from committee members and others make the summer ministry possible.

-St. Timothy’s Summer Music Festival offers concerts in the chapel to residents and tourists of the Georgetown Lake area and nearby cities in a superb acoustical setting with a spectacular view of the Pintlar Mountains and Georgetown Lake.
+St. Timothy’s Summer Music Festival offers concerts in the chapel to residents and tourists of the Georgetown Lake area and nearby cities.
+The concerts are in a superb acoustic setting with a spectacular view of the Pintlar Mountains and Georgetown Lake.

 More on the concert series can be found on the Festival website here.